B&W Photography - Film & Darkroom

 - The instruction manual if possible, (this is strongly recommended for the latest types)

-- The college has several SLR cameras you may also use, but you are advised to bring your own.
-You may also wantt to wait for the first session when your tutor will give you advice on what to buy
+- You may also want to wait for the first session when your tutor will give you advice on what to buy

 - Black and White film such aslford HP5Delta 400, Kodak TRI-X, T-Max 400, Agfa Pan APX 400 and Fuji Neopan 400